Get Help After Losing a Loved One In a Fatal Accident

 The state of California has strict guidelines governing how long a plaintiff has to file a wrongful death claim against a defendant.
 The hard deadline is two years from the injury that caused the death.

 If you have lost a loved one due to the willful‚ negligent‚ or careless act of another party‚ you have every right to file a wrongful death claim.
-To get the settlement you justly deserve‚ you need to be represented by a skilled wrongful death attorney.
-The San Diego and Carlsbad offices of Jurewitz Law Group are passionately committed to defending the rights of families who have lost a loved one.
-We have represented the families of El Cajon injury victims for over 15 years and will take a personal interest in your case.
+To get the settlement you justly deserve‚ you need to be represented by a skilled attorney.
+The San Diego and Carlsbad offices of Jurewitz Law Group Injury & Accident Lawyers are passionately committed to defending the rights of families who have lost a loved one.
 Don’t hesitate‚ you only have two years to file a wrongful death claim.

 Who Can File a Wrongful Death Claim?